Loading...

 Retention is one of the key metrics.
 According to research from Bain & Company, increasing customer retention rates by a 5% increase in customer retention produces more than a 25% increase in profit.
 Retention-related metrics and analytics enable organizations to comprehend a few of the most valuable KPIs in the entire customer lifecycle.
 These are:

 Another key area for eCommerce analytics is understanding your paid marketing activities.
 These metrics allow you to get in-depth knowledge of the return on investment (ROI).
-Marketing
+Marketing activities are one of the highest investments and a key success indicator for any e-commerce business.
+Marketing analytics answers questions like:

 The evolution of technological innovation will continue to drive growth in every industry.
 Self-service business intelligence and modern analytics are now an integrated part of the business.
 According to Statista, in the year 2021, global retail e-commerce sales reached an estimated value of 5.2 trillion U.S. dollars.
 It is anticipated that this value will witness a significant surge over the upcoming years, with a projected growth of 56%, resulting in a total value of approximately 8.1 trillion dollars by the year 2026.